 workplace culture is a reflection of leadership

-Here are some of the (many) ways companies benefit from supporting a culture that emphasizes employee happiness.
+Here are some of the ways companies benefit from focusing on happiness and emotional intelligence in the workplace.

 collaboration ramps up

-Happy people are quick to smile and when they do, it’s for real.
-Do your employees smile at you and at each other?
-Is there laughter from time to time as they share weekend stories?
-Do they seem comfortable and at ease talking with each other, in meetings or in the hallway?
-Is management accessible and open for discussion?
-Are there company events that encourage team and relationship building among employees?
-The importance of this can’t be overstated; employees report happy relationships with co-workers is a major motivator for remaining with a company.
+Happy people smile genuinely and often.
+But what about your employees?
+Do they smile at you and each other?
+Is there occasional laughter as they share weekend stories?
+Do they seem comfortable talking with each other in meetings or in the hallway?
+Is management approachable and open to discussion?
+Are there company events that encourage team and relationship-building among employees?
+These are crucial factors, as employees report that happy relationships with co-workers are a major motivator for remaining with a company.

 employees go above and beyond

 How do your employees do their job?
-Are they executing the bare minimum as if they can’t wait to get it off their desk?
-Or do they perform at the top of their game?
-Do they receive regular positive reinforcement or is their performance a shopping list in a yearly 360 interview?
-Do they come up with new and improved ways of performing their tasks or processes?
-Do they volunteer for more work?
-And how do your teams perform?
+Are they simply going through the motions?
+Or are they performing at the top of their game?
+Do they receive regular recognition, or is their performance a shopping list in a yearly 360-degree assessment?
+Happy employees are more likely to develop new and improved ways of performing their tasks.
+They may volunteer for more work.
+How do your teams perform?
 Are they a tight unit, supporting and helping each other?
 Or is it everyone for him or herself?

 employees aren’t dashing for the door